Appliscale/neo4ex/README.md

 Currently only simple quering using raw Cypher queries is implemented, but there are few items on the Roadmap.

+### Bolt_sips

+One may say "there is already a library for communication with Neo4j".
+They are right **BUT** first and foremost, `bolt_sips` is left unmaintained ([discussion](https://github.com/florinpatrascu/bolt_sips/issues/109)).
+There were few attempts to continue that, but last activity is from January 2023.
+Secondly, `bolt_sips` is just a driver.
+This library purpose will be to provide complete user experience when interacting with the DB.
+This should be solved by building Ecto-like support for the Cypher query language.

 ## Installation

 The package can be installed by adding `neo4ex` to your list of dependencies in `mix.exs`: